loowps/bitwig-resources/README.md

 # Loowps Bitwig Presets

-Feel free to use my presets in your Bitwig projects.
+Some of my Bitwig presets which I think are worth sharing:

 ## 📋 Presets